DominikGuzei/ember-routing-statechart-example/README.md

 ![Statechart Specification of Quick Notes](https://github.com/DominikGuzei/ember-routing-statechart-example/blob/master/spec/architecture/ember-app-statechart.png?raw=true)

+## For Non-Rails Developers

+You find the JavaScript application written in CoffeeScript in the app/assets/javascripts folder.
+If you wonder about the '#= require x/y/z' statements -> these are precompile 'include' statements for Sprockets in Rails and are not included in the resulting JavaScript code base.

+If you don't use rails, you should.

 ## Credits

 * Thanks to Michael Cohen (aka.
 FrozenCanuck) for creating the super awesome sproutcore-statechart framework!